How Does Rent to Own Work in BC? 2026 Guide

 Who Is Rent to Own Right For in BC?

-- You’re moving from another province and can’t sell your current home at a good price yet — rent to own lets you lock in your BC home now without needing bridge financing.
+• You’re relocating from another province.
+If you can’t sell your current home at a favourable price or don’t want to rely on bridge financing, rent to own lets you secure your ideal BC property now without needing immediate full qualification.

 Frequently Asked Questions